-This Grievance HAS been resolved to the Grievor's satisfaction: [Signature of Grievor] [Date] [Signature of the Chair of the Department of Social Work] [Date] Please specify how the Grievance has been resolved: This Grievance HAS NOT been resolved and the Grievor requests that the Grievance be forwarded to Level 4 of the Grievance Process.
-[Signature of Grievor] [Date] Note: Please make a copy of this Form for your files and forward the Original Copy to the Dean of the College of Professional Studies for further processing of the Grievance, if desired. Ç
+This Grievance HAS been resolved to the Grievor's satisfaction n: [Signature of Grievor] [Date] [Signature of the Chair of the Department of Social Work] [Date] Please specify how the Grievance has been resolved: This Grievance HAS NOT been resolved and the Grievor forwarded to Level 4 of the Grievance Process. requests that the Grievance be [Signature of Grievor] [Date] Note: Please make a copy of this Form for your files and the Dean of the College of Professional Studies for further desired.